 Add all ingredients to a large bowl.
 Stir gently to toss, until all ingredients are combined.

 Serve in a large bowl immediately, or place in an airtight container in the fridge until ready to serve.

 I highly recommend serving this salad as either a side dish with basic proteins like salmon, shrimp, white fish or grilled meats, or as a topping for a taco bar.
 It’s also a great side for any mains that are spicy, as the fat from the avocado will cut the heat.

 Fun Fact!
 Because of all of the limes in this avocado salad recipe, leftovers last longer than an avocado left on its own!
 If you have leftover avocados, you can freeze them or leave them with the pit in soak in water in the fridge for 24-hours.

-Veggies: grilled corn, roasted poblanos, black beans, halved cherry tomatoes or jalapeño
+Veggies: add grilled corn, roasted poblanos, black beans, or halved cherry tomatoes

 - Healthy Mexican Street Corn (Elotes)

 - Corn Tortilla Chips (Gluten Free)